yevh/ye_payloads/File Inclusion/README.md

 Can lead to:
 ------------------------------------------------------------
 -Code execution on the web server.
--Code execution on the client-side such as JavaScript which can lead to other attacks such as cross site scripting (XSS).
+-Code execution on the client-side such as JavaScript which can lead to other attacks such as cross site scripting.
 -Denial of Service (DoS).
 -Sensitive Information Disclosure.